 As such, I as well as the website newlifeonahomestead.com and its owner disclaim any liability should you hurt yourself in any way after employing this recipe.
 You should definitely follow this recipe to the letter and not make changes or alterations to it.

 Now that we have discussed some of the reasons for canning milk let’s get down to the how to.
 This is a very simple canning to do.
-The longest part to canning milk is allowing the milk to warm up after it has been refrigerated.
+The longest part of canning milk is allowing the milk to warm up after it has been refrigerated.

 Canned Milk Recipe